St. Louis Slip & Fall Lawyer

 • Licensees also have the owner’s permission to enter a property, but they do so for their own purposes.
 Door-to-door salespeople are examples of licensees.
 Licensees carry the same property owner duties of care as invitees, minus the requirement to search for hidden hazards.
 Property owners must still make sure that no slip or trip hazards exist on a property before allowing licensees to enter.

-• Trespassers do not have the property owner’s permission to enter the property, but do so anyway, therefore breaking the law.
+• Trespassers do not have the property owner’s permission to enter the property but do so anyway, therefore breaking the law.
 In Missouri, property owners do not owe any duties of care to trespassers.
 An injured trespasser could not, for example, hold a landowner responsible for injuries from tripping over debris in the yard.
-Trespassing children are exemptions from the law and require the same level of care as invitees.
+Trespassing children are exempt from the law and require the same level of care as invitees.

-To have a premises liability claim against a landowner, company or another party in Missouri after a slip and fall or trip and fall, you must first identify your status as a visitor.
+To have a premises liability claim against a landowner, company, or another party in Missouri after a slip and fall or trip and fall, you must first identify your status as a visitor.
 Then, you must analyze whether the property owner in charge of maintaining the premises fulfilled his or her duties to you according to your classification.
 If not, you likely have grounds to file a fall-related personal injury claim against the owner.
 The legal team at Goldblatt + Singer can help you with every element of your claim from beginning to end.

 Common Slip and Fall Injuries in St. Louis